boukeas/websheets/README.md

         </code>
     </pre>

-If you don't use the `no-indent` attribute, whitespace will be _exactly_ as it appears in the `<pre>`-formatted code, which might not be what you want (especially in Python).
+If you don't use the `no-indent` attribute, whitespace will be _exactly_ as it appears in the `pre`-formatted code, which might not be what you want (especially in Python).

 The `no-indent` attribute is picked up by the javascript code and stripes the formatted code of any leading whitespace.
 If you require some amount of indentation in the formatted code, e.g. four spaces, use `indent=4`.
 The `no-indent` attribute is equivalent to specifying `indent=0`.

 #### Explained code

-If you need to explain a specific part of the code,  include it in `<a>` tags and place the explanation directly after the code, in a `<div class=explanation>`.
+If you need to explain a specific part of the code,  include it in `a` tags and place the explanation directly after the code, in a block-level element (e.g. `div` or `p`) belonging to the `explanation` class.

-You don't need to specify which explanation refers to which part of the code: explanations correspond to `<a>` tags in order of appearance.
+You don't need to specify which explanation refers to which part of the code: explanations correspond to `a` tags in order of appearance.
 If you need to have a general explanation that doesn't correspond to marked code, use the `orphan` attribute.

     <pre class='prettyprint'>
         <code class='language-python' no-indent>